Patreon/cartographer/README.md

 * But rather than either of those, you should just pass in `inbound_request` and `inbound_session`, which `SchemaResource` will use to parse the `requested_fields` and `includes` off of the request object, and the `current_user_id` off of the session object for you.
+* Also, each `SchemaSerializer` will initialize each related resource `Serializer` with the appropriate query parameter handling, via the `parent_resource` named initialization parameter (don't worry, you shouldn't have to worry about this unless you're manually implementing a method on a `Serializer` to return a custom related resource `Serializer` rather than relying on `SchemaRelationship`s in the `Schema`).

 Parsers